umlouco/video-conference-zoom/README.txt

 == Changelog ==

 = 3.3.0 =
-* German Translation Added: Thanks to Peter Ginser
+* German Translation Added: Thanks to Peter Ginser @ginspet
 * Slovak Translation Added: Thanks to Branislav Ďorď
 * Fixed: New shortcode to embed that allows you to directly or start join via page or post.
 See shortcode section in details page for details.
 * Added: Start or End meeting manually which allows users to end meeting ahead of time and disallowing anyone to join it.